-In more detail, we show that results following from the Schrödinger equation are, in contrast to those following from the extension of the Hamilton-Jacobi theory (a), in agreement with general structure of statistical theories or, more exactly, with the Schwarz inequality.
-Therefore, quantum mechanics is from this point of view formulated correctly.
+In more detail, we show that results following from the Schrödinger equation are, in contrast to those following from the Hamilton-Jacobi equation, in agreement with general structure of statistical theories.
+Therefore, quantum mechanics is from the point of view of mathematical statistics formulated correctly.

-Basic mathematical apparatus of quantum mechanics like the wave function, probability density, probability density current, coordinate and momentum operators, their commutation relation, kinetic energy, uncertainty relations and continuity equation is also discussed.
+Basic mathematical apparatus of quantum mechanics like the wave function, coordinate, momentum operator, commutation relations and uncertainty relations is also discussed.

-It is assumed that the momentum can be represented in approach (a) in the form $p = \partial s_1/\partial x$ , where $s_1$ a real function (Sections 2-4).
-This expression is generalization of the formula $p = \partial S/\partial x$ known from classical mechanics, where S denotes the Hamilton principal action and can be used for calculating the mean values $\langle \hat{p} \rangle$ and $\langle x \hat{p} + \hat{p} x \rangle/2$ .
-However, in more complicated cases as in case of the square of the momentum, such representation of the momentum leads to results that are incorrect from the point of view of the Schwarz inequality.
-In contrast to it, representation of the momentum by means of the differential operator $\hat{p} = -i\hbar(\partial/\partial x)$ used in quantum mechanics (approach (b)) leads to formulae that are not in contradiction with this inequality.
+It is assumed that the momentum can be written in approach (a) in the form $p = \partial s_1/\partial x$, where s_1 is a real function (sections 2.-4.).
+This expression is generalization of the expression $p = \partial S/\partial x$ known from classical mechanics, where S denotes the Hamilton principal action.
+However, in more complicated cases like in case of the square of the momentum, such representation of the momentum leads to results that are incorrect from the point of view of the Schwarz inequality.
+In contrast to it, representation of the momentum by means of the differential operator $\hat{p} = -i\hbar(\partial/\partial x)$ known from quantum mechanics (approach (b)) leads to formulas that are in agreement with this inequality.

-In our statistical approach, the complex wave function $\psi = \exp[(is_1 - s_2)/\hbar]$ is only a different way of writing the statistical information carried by two real functions $s_1(x,t)$ and $s_2(x,t)$ , where $\rho = \exp(-2s_2/\hbar)$ (Section 3).
-Its main advantage is simple formulation of the theory in terms of the operators acting on the wave function $\psi$ .
+In our statistical approach, the complex wave function $\psi = \exp[(is_1 - s_2)/\hbar]$ is only a different way of writing the statistical information carried by two real functions $s_1(x,t)$ and $s_2(x,t)$, where $\rho = \exp(-2s_2/\hbar)$ (section 3.).
+Its main advantage is simple formulation of the theory in terms of the operators acting on the wave function ψ .

-Further it is shown that main differences of approaches (a) and (b) are closely related to the so-called Fisher information introduced to mathematical statistics in 1925, i.e. before the first Schrödinger's papers on quantum mechanics were published (Section 7).
-It appears that the kinetic energy in quantum mechanics equals the kinetic energy in approach (a) plus a term that is proportional to the Fisher information $I = \int{-\infty}^{\infty} (\partial \rho / \partial x)^2 / \rho \, dx$ .
+Further it is shown that the main differences of approaches (a) and (b) are closely related to the so-called Fisher information $I = \int{-\infty}^{\infty} (\partial \rho / \partial x)^2 / \rho \, dx$ introduced to mathematical statistics in 1925, i.e. before the first of Schrödinger's publications on quantum mechanics (section 7.).
+It appears that the kinetic energy in quantum mechanics equals the kinetic energy in approach (a) plus a term that is proportional to the Fisher information.
 This term is responsible for the non-zero kinetic energy of the bound states in quantum mechanics as is for example the ground state energy of the linear harmonic oscillator.
-It shows that this well-known quantum mechanical result is closely related to the statistical character of quantum mechanics and representation of the momentum by the operator $\hat{p} = -i\hbar(\partial/\partial x)$ .
+It shows that this well-known quantum mechanical result is closely related to the statistical character of quantum mechanics and representation of the momentum by the operator $\hat{p} = -i\hbar(\partial/\partial x)$.

 Another typical quantum result is the existence of the uncertainty relations.
-We show that the Heisenberg uncertainty relation for the coordinate x and momentum $\hat{p}$ is closely related to the Rao-Cramér inequality known from mathematical statistics that appears in any similarly formulated statistical theory.
-The Heisenberg and Robertson-Schrödinger uncertainty relations for the coordinate and momentum and two new uncertainty relations that are stronger than the original Heisenberg and Robertson-Schrödinger relations are from this point of view discussed (Sections 9-11).
+We show that the uncertainty relation for the coordinate x and momentum \hat{p} is closely related to the Rao-Cramér inequality known from mathematical statistics that appear in any similarly formulated statistical theory.
+The Heisenberg and Robertson-Schrödinger uncertainty relations for the coordinate and momentum and two new uncertainty relations that are stronger than the original Heisenberg and Robertson-Schrödinger relations are from this point of view discussed (sections 9.-11.).